MohamedKido/e-OFFICE/README.md

 # Data Analysis

 After the data was cleaned, I conducted a series of analyses to gain insights into how the e-office platform was being used.
-This involved analyzing data related to document creation, workflow management, and user behavior.
-For example, I analyzed the types of documents being created, the average time it takes for a document to move through a workflow, and how users are interacting with the platform.
+This involved analyzing data related to document creation, workflow management, and user engangement.
+For example, I analyzed the rate of documents being created, the rate of users joining the service each year, and how users are interacting with the platform.

 # Results and Recommendations